Skip to main content

 1. Log in to the online bank

-2. Select "Save and invest" in the menu
+2. Select "Saving and investing" in the menu

-4. Select a fund you want to save in, for example DNB Global Index A
+4. Select a mutual fund you want to save in, for example DNB Global Index A

-5. Click on the fund, select “fixed savings” and enter the amount
+5. Click on the mutual fund, select “regular savings” and enter the amount

-6. Click “purchase” and then post a deduction account and date
+6. Click “buy” and then enter the account to transfer from, and the date

-Savings schemes from usage account to savings account
+Savings schemes from current account to savings account

 1. Log in to the online bank

-3. Click on “Fast assignments” under the sub menu “Pay and transfer”
+3. Click “Standing order” under the “Pay and transfer” sub menu

-4. Select “New Fixed Assignment” and set up to and from account, amount etc.
+4. Select "New standing order" and set up to and from accounts, amounts etc.

-If you don’t have a savings account from before, you must first go to the menu and select “Open new account”.
+If you don’t already have a savings account, you must first go to the menu and select “Open new account”.
 There is no limit to the number of accounts you can have, so you can open one per savings goal if you wish.

 Explore the account types here.

-What happens if I don’t have enough money in the account for automatic deduction?
+What happens if I don’t have enough money in the account for the transfer?

-If you don’t have enough money in your account, the transfer will not be possible.
-The transfer will try again within a few days, and will be carried out if you have money in your account.
+If you don’t have enough money in your account, the transfer will not go through.
+Another attempt will be made within a few days, and will go through if you have enough money in your account.

 How much do I need to save in a savings scheme?

-The minimum amount for a savings scheme is NOK 100, in some mutual funds there may be NOK 300.
+The minimum amount for a savings scheme is NOK 100, in some mutual funds it may be NOK 300.
 There is no upper limit.

-What happens if I breach the savings scheme?
+What happens if I don’t keep up with the savings scheme?

-A savings scheme is an agreement you have made with yourself and you can terminate or pause a savings scheme at any time.
+A savings scheme is an agreement you have set up with yourself and you can terminate or pause a savings scheme at any time.
 Remember that if you let the savings scheme run continuously, you will achieve your savings goal faster.

 What is the difference between savings schemes in mutual funds and in accounts?

-The difference between a savings scheme in mutual funds and in savings accounts is risk and return.
-By taking higher risk, you also increase the possibility of higher returns.
-In mutual funds, there is more risk than saving on savings accounts.
+The difference between a savings scheme in a mutual fund and in a savings account is risk and return.
+By taking higher risk, you also increase the chance of higher returns.
+In mutual funds, there is more risk than when saving in savings accounts.

 Our savings accounts